Olive Oil Benefits For The Skin

 1. Has Moisturizing Properties: Vegetable oils contain essential fatty acids (EFAs).
 EFAs are of great use in the production of cosmetics.
 They are used either as active incipients or raw materials to synthesize novel compounds.
 EFAs are easily integrated into the skin’s hydro-lipid film.
 They nourish, moisturize, and protect the skin (1).

 2. Has Anti-Inflammatory Properties: Olive oil is a traditional treatment for wounds, sores, and infections.
 Various studies back the effectiveness of its topical use and absence of side effects.
 Olive has long been used to accelerate wound healing.
-It may be used for treating diabetic foot ulcers, atopic dermatitis, diaper dermatitis, episiotomy wounds, and nipple ulcers.
+It may be used for treating diabetic foot ulcers, atopic dermatitis, diaper dermatitis, episiotomy woundsi XThe tears made during childbirth to widen the vaginal opening, which usually heal within a week. , and nipple ulcers.
 It improves skin and mucous tissue damage and accelerates wound healing (2).

 3. Is Rich In Nutrients: Olive oil comes from the fruits of Olea europaea trees.
 It consists mainly of oleic acid, with smaller quantities of other fatty acids such as linoleic acid and palmitic acid (3).
-Olive oil contains more than 200 different chemical compounds – including sterols, carotenoids, triterpenic alcohols, and phenolic compounds.
+Olive oil contains more than 200 different chemical compounds – including sterols, carotenoidsi XColor pigments that occur naturally in plants, bacteria, fungi, and algae that give them their respective yellow, orange, and red colors. , triterpenic alcohols, and phenolic compounds.

 4. Has Antioxidant Properties: Olive oil contains abundant hydrophilic phenols with higher antioxidant properties than vitamin E. These antioxidants exhibit anti-inflammatory properties if olive oil is included in the diet.